Ziwei-ChenChen/savvyGLM/README.md

-# ShrinkageGLMs: Shrinkage Methods for Generalized Linear Models
+# savvyGLM: Shrinkage Methods for Generalized Linear Models

-The `ShrinkageGLMs` package offers a complete framework for fitting shrinkage estimators in *generalized linear models (GLMs)*.
+The `savvyGLM` package offers a complete framework for fitting shrinkage estimators in *generalized linear models (GLMs)*.
 It integrates several shrinkage methods into the *Iteratively Reweighted Least Squares (IRLS)* algorithm to improve both convergence and estimation accuracy, particularly when standard maximum likelihood estimation is challenged by issues like multicollinearity or a high number of predictors.
 Shrinkage estimators introduce a small bias that produces a large reduction in variance,